When an area goes 'Digital' the existing 'Live'/Gateway service Universal Credit claimants will need to get 'transferred' across.

 - Claimants cannot 'opt out' and must transfer over to the 'Full'/Digital service to continue to receive Universal Credit.

-- To make a claim for Universal Credit under the 'Full'/Digital service the claimant will need to have an email address.
-And they will find it easier if they have a bank account in their own name.
+- To make a claim for Universal Credit under the 'Full'/Digital service the claimant will need to have an email address, and a bank account or credit union account in their own name.

 - When they make this claim they must tick on the application where it says they are not making a new claim for Universal Credit - this is very important as it identifies to JobCentre staff and the Specialist Transfer Team that the claim is not a new one but a transfer to the 'Full'/Digital service.
 Scroll down for what happens if they don't.